Tea and taste

 Interestingly, plants make a greater array of secondary metabolites than animals because they do not have the same physical mobility to escape from predators, so they have developed a chemical defence against such predators (e.g. phenolic compounds can be unpalatable).

-Also, last year, an Australian scientist sparked controversy with his claim that the best way to make tea is by using a microwave.
+Also, in 2017, an Australian scientist sparked controversy with his claim that the best way to make tea is by using a microwave.
 Where do you stand on using a kettle or a microwave?
-If you are not sure, why not try a blind tasting test and let us know what you found.
+If you are not sure, why not try a blind tasting test and let us know what you find.

-BTW, coming from York, we must extoll the virtues of Yorkshire Tea.
+By the way, coming from York, we must extoll the virtues of Yorkshire Tea.
 A strong black tea, one of the top selling brands in the U.K., produced by The Bettys and Taylors Group, based in Harrogate, Yorkshire.
-The same company owns Bettys Café Tea Rooms, which are traditional tea rooms serving traditional meals - afternoon tea in the one in York is a lovely treat!
+The same company owns Bettys Café Tea Rooms, which are traditional tea rooms serving traditional meals - afternoon tea in one of the York branches is a lovely treat!

 © University of York